gamblevore/speedie/Documentation/MessageClass.md

 And that's just an XML parser that I am comparing Jeebox to!
 AST Parsers are often more complex than XML parsers.
 Jeebox does both... data and code, at probably half the cost per node.
 In addition to being a very expressive format meaning you usually need less nodes anyhow.

-Also... for a large and complex compiler like my own, I've needed extra properties on my parsed message.
+When using `Message` in large complex programs (like my compiler), you often find yourself needing extra properties to attach information to the nodes.
 Which is why I added the `.flags`, and `.tag` properties.
-These "utility properties" let me attach useful information to a node, that their xmlNode does not have...
+These "utility properties" let me attach useful information.
+Info that lxml2's xmlNode does not have...
 (Their xmlNode does however have `._private` which is like my `.obj` property.)

 Also... their parser actually contains LESS parse info than mine does!
 I include not just a "line number" which is less accurate, but a byte position, a rangelength, and an indent property.
 This gives you a lot more useful info for locating a message's original position in a file...